ErikAnderson7/Geoquiz/README.md

 ## Installation

-Docker and Docker-Compose are required
+Docker and Docker-Compose are required, Kubernetes is optional unless you want to deploy to a production environment.

 To create a development environment